bjones1/CodeChat_Editor/docs/implementation.md

     while the cache update is skipped when the cache is current.
 - Determine next/prev/up hyperlinks based on this file's location in the TOC.
 - Transform the code and doc blocks into CodeMirror's format.

+We want a clean separate between the webserver and the processing pipeline.
+The webserver should provide I/O between the local file system and the client, but do little processing.
+The processing pipeline should not perform I/O.
+Therefore:

+- On load, the webserver receives a request for a file.
+It should gather and pass the following to the page processor:
+  - The loaded file as text (or an Err result).
+  - The global state (empty if this isn't a project build).
+  - The pathname of the file.
+  - If this file should be processed as a TOC or not.
+- The page processor returns:
+  - An Enum with the file's contents: a

 On save: